saltyrtc/saltyrtc-meta/Protocol.md

 (32 bytes) that is valid for a single successfully decrypted message – the 'token' message.
 The token MUST be exchanged securely between initiator and responder.
-This specification deliberately does not define how the token should be exchanged (however, the token and the public key of the initiator easily fit into a medium size QR code).
+This specification deliberately does not define how the token should be exchanged.

 Once the authentication process of the two clients has been completed (after both clients have sent each other a valid 'auth' message), the